skyformat99/flow-rt/doc/introduction.md

 // receipting entity has no configuration

-/// context of the receipting entity class TestReceiptingContext : Data {
+/// aspect of a receipting entity class TestReceiptingAspect : Data {
     mixin data;

     /** used by receipting entity